Skip to content

 • frontmatterProvenance — for each frontmatter field, which layer the final value came from.

-• sections[] — each section carries { key, heading, content, sourceLayer, sourceUpdated }, plus an optional conflicts[] and an optional suppressed: true.
+• sections[] — each section carries { key, heading, content, sourceLayer, sourceUpdated }, plus an optional conflicts[], optional additive discrepancy disposition metadata, and an optional suppressed: true.

 sourceLayer tells an agent which layer won a section; frontmatterProvenance does the same per field.
 Together they let an agent weight facts by trust level — knowing a section came from the Company layer versus a Personal draft.